 Find a job

-Finding a job combines both getting out the house and making friends.
+Finding a job combines both getting out of the house and making friends.
 I made 95% of my friends from my job.
 I got a job at Edinburgh Zoo and met so many amazing people from work!
 A lot of my co-workers were interested in chatting about how I’m from Canada and in turn, I got to make friends with people who were born in Scotland and have lived there all their lives.
 Getting a job opened up new doors to truly connecting with Scotland.

 Related Post: What It’s Like Working at Edinburgh Zoo